elenagarciamorato/GDASC/README.md

 ![grafos4](benchmarks/figures/4grafos.png)

-Our findings not only demonstrate the efficiency of this novel framework but also support the hypothesis that the use of alternative distances beyond the Euclidean metric may yield superior results for nearest-neighbour queries, depending on the specific characteristics of the dataset.
+The experimental results not only highlight the efficiency of this novel framework but also support the hypothesis that employing alternative distance measures beyond the Euclidean metric can yield better outcomes for nearest-neighbor queries, depending on the specific characteristics of the dataset.